AaltoSciComp/scicomp-docs/data/ida.rst

 data, we should not count on this for the future. **However, confidential data is OK if it is strongly encrypted.**

-See our page on encryption for scientists (TODO).
+See our page on :doc:`encryption for scientists <../scicomp/encryption>`.

 Access
 ------